-I am a Postdoctoral Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.
+I am currently a Postdoctoral Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.
 Previously, I was a Predoctoral Fellow at the Belfer Center for Science and International Affairs at Harvard Kennedy School.
-I am broadly interested in international relations and political methodology

 I received my PhD in Political Science in 2020 from Stanford University, where I was a Gerald J. Lieberman Fellow--one of the University's highest distinctions awarded to doctoral students for outstanding accomplishments in research, teaching, and academic leadership.